List of News and Information about indonesia on 4WheelsNews.com

 Adrian Joezer, an auto analyst at Mandiri Sekuritas, anticipates that there will be a 10% growth this year.
 He cited the risk of a decline due to regulations as the provincial government in Jakarta wants to resolve congestion.
 The Indonesia Automotive Industry Association predicts that in 2013, about 1.1 million vehicles will be sold.
 Sudirman Maman Rusdi, chairman of the association, informed Reuters that for this year, there continues to be obstacles like government downpayment regulations and low commodity export prices.
 Toyota, the industry leader, dominated sales in 2012 with 406,026 vehicles, making up 36% market share.
 The change to autos has had an impact on motorbike sales, which decreased by 12% last year to 7 million.Read the entire article Car sales in Indonesia hit record in 2012

 With hopes of keeping up with growth in Indonesia (Southeast Asia's top economy), Toyota has decided to raise the annual capacity at its Karawang plant in Indonesia by 50,000 cars to 120,000 cars, according to a senior official.
-Toyota has informed Reuters last Wednesday that it will make an additional investment of 15 billion yen ($195.11 million) in the facility.
+Toyota has informed Reuters last Wednesday that it will make an additional investment of JPY15 billion ($195.11 million) in the facility.

 The Kijang Innova compact MPV and the Fortuner SUV are produced at the Karawang plant intended for the domestic market and export markets like Thailand and South Africa.